OpenModelica/OpenModelica/doc/UsersGuide/source/solving.rst

 For complex start conditions OpenModelica can have trouble finding a solution for the initialization problem with the default newton method.

-Modelica offers the homotopy operator [#f5]_ to formulate a actual and simplified expression for equations.
+Modelica offers the homotopy operator [#f5]_ to formulate actual and simplified expression for equations.
 OpenModelica has differen solvers available for non-linear systems.
 If the homotopy operator is used inside the model or simulation flag :ref:` homotopyOnFirstTry <simflag-homotopyOnFirstTry>`